 Napier spotted skink sanctuary

-The NZHS provided funding to support habitat creation within a sanctuary built to protect Napier's northern spotted skink (Oligosoma kokowai) population.
+The NZHS provided funding to support habitat creation in a pest-free sanctuary for Napier's northern spotted skinks.

-The Napier population of northern spotted skink is regionally endangered - as they are the only known population in the Hawkes Bay - and known to be genetically distinct from other populations of northern spotted skinks (i.e. populations in the Wellington region and northern South Island).
+The northern spotted skink (Oligosoma kokowai) is regionally critically-endangered in the Hawke's Bay.
+They survive at just one location in Napier, and are known to be genetically distinct from other populations of northern spotted skinks (i.e. populations in the Wellington region and northern South Island).

 Napier spotted skink (Nick Harker)

-Northern spotted skink (Oligosoma kokowai) on the Napier foreshore. (image credit: Nick Harker)
+Northern spotted skink (Oligosoma kokowai) in Napier. (image credit: Nick Harker)

-Historically, spotted skinks would have been common through parts of the upper South Island and lower North Island.
-However, following the arrival of humans, a combination of habitat destruction and invasive pests (e.g. rats, mice, cats etc.) has pushed them towards extinction in the North Island - where they now only survive on three small pest-free islands, and three mainland populations that are all close to extinction.
-The Napier population is significant as it is the northernmost population of this species, and distinct from populations further south.
+Historically, spotted skinks would have been abundant through parts of the upper South Island and lower North Island.
+However, following the arrival of humans, a combination of habitat destruction and invasive pests (e.g. rats, mice, cats etc.) has pushed them towards extinction in the North Island - where they now only survive on just three pest-free islands (all in the Wellington region), and three small mainland populations (two in the Wellington region, and one in the Hawke's Bay).
+The mainland populations have experienced significant declines, and all are close to extinction.
+The Napier/Hawke's Bay population is significant, as it is the northernmost population of this species, and genetically distinct from populations further south.

-In Napier, spotted skinks were once common along the foreshore living among coastal vegetation such as Muehlenbeckia, until much of this was cleared and converted into mown lawn sometime during the 1960's-1970's.
-The population was assumed to have gone extinct until 2007 when a small population was rediscovered living in modified habitat on the foreshore.
+In Napier, spotted skinks were once common living among coastal vegetation such as Muehlenbeckia, until much of this was cleared and converted into mown lawn sometime during the 1960's-1970's.
+The population was assumed to have gone extinct, until 2006 when a small population was rediscovered living in modified habitat.

-In 2007 a number of skinks were caught for a captive breeding programme at the Napier Aquarium.
+Between 2006 and 2007, a number of skinks were caught for a captive breeding programme at the Napier Aquarium.
 However, this was unsuccessful, and most of these animals perished.
-By 2019, only one old female remained.
+By 2019, only one old female remained in captivity.

-Surveys during the early 2020's confirmed that the population had persisted in low numbers, but were at high risk of extinction without conservation intervention.
-At the time it was estimated there might be fewer than 25 spotted skinks remaining in the Napier population.
+Surveys during the early 2020's confirmed that the population persisted in low numbers, but was at high risk of extinction without conservation intervention.
+At the time, it was estimated there might be less than 25 spotted skinks remaining in the Napier population, and they were considered at imminent risk of extinction.

-In 2025 Napier City Council provided funding for a dedicated sanctuary to protect the Napier population of northern spotted skinks.
-The funding was provided as mitigation for upgrades to some stormwater infrastructure which would impact skink habitat on the foreshore.
+In 2025, Napier City Council provided funding for a dedicated sanctuary on the foreshore reserve, to protect the local population of northern spotted skinks.
+This funding was provided as mitigation for upgrades to some stormwater infrastructure which will impact skink habitat.

 The Sanctuary was built in late 2025 and has a footprint of 676 square metres.
 The fence is two metres tall with a metal cap to prevent pests like cats from jumping over or climbing in.
 It was also constructed using a fine mesh which prevents baby mice from getting in (as mice are known to be significant lizard predators).
-It's thought that the sanctuary may eventually have capacity to support up to 300 spotted skinks.
+It's believed that the sanctuary may eventually have capacity to support up to 300 spotted skinks.
+However, with so few skinks remaining and the species being slow-breeding, it is likely to take many years before the sanctuary reaches capacity.
 Ongoing surveillance will ensure that the sanctuary remains pest-free.

 Napier spotted skink sanctuary sign (Nick Harker)